HariSekhon/Knowledge-Base/mac.md

 <!-- INDEX_END -->

+## WARNING: Battery Life

-## WARNING: do not let your Macbook Pro get hot it will destroy the battery
+### Do not let your Macbook Pro get hot it will destroy the battery!!

 Within a few weeks of digitial nomadding working on beds with my laptop on the bed cover, I had degraded the battery of my new Macbook Pro M3 Max by 85%.

 ![Battery Health 85%](images/battery_health_85%25.png)

+### Do Not Charge Through USB Port

+Charging through the USB port off a portable power bank also seemed to heat up the machine and deteriorate the battery by another couple percent after just half an hour.

 ## Terminal